rocpe/FreeRTOS-Kernel-meson/README.md

+## About this fork
+This fork of the FreeRTOS kernel is aimed at supporting the meson build system.
+It also includes by default the GCC Posix emulator.
+To customize the basic build options, edit the `meson_options.txt` file.
+For more advanced settings, edit the `meson.build` file directly.

 ## Getting started
 This repository contains FreeRTOS kernel source/header files and kernel ports only.
 This repository is referenced as a submodule in [FreeRTOS/FreeRTOS](https://github.com/FreeRTOS/FreeRTOS) repository, which contains pre-configured demo application projects under ```FreeRTOS/Demo``` directory.